turingschool/front-end-curriculum/lessons/module-1/js-4.md

 Generally we will want to put more information in our classes to make them useful to us, but those two lines (even with no other information) will create a class.

-### Practice
+### Creating Object Instances

 Let's practice together with a Fridge class.
-Make a new JavaScript repl and let's put the following in that file:

 ```javascript
 class Fridge {